Get Free Solar Panel Quotes

 What’s on this page?

-However, there are also a handful of factors that can make solar panels bad for the environment, including:
+There are a handful of factors that affect the impact of solar panels on the environment, including:

 • How far they need to be shipped